conan-io/docs/reference/conanfile/attributes.rst

     While aliases can technically still be used in Conan 2.0, their usage is not recommended and they may be fully removed in future releases.
-Users are encouraged to adapt to the newer versioning features for a more standardized and efficient package management experience.
+Users are encouraged to adapt to the :ref:`newer versioning features<devops_versioning>` for a more standardized and efficient package management experience.

 In Conan 2.0, the `alias` attribute remains a part of the recipe, allowing users to define an alias for a package version.
 Normally, you would create one using the ``conan new``